 To find out where the latest health checks are taking place, please contact Ida Blake by email: Ida.Blake@tottenhamhotspur.com or by phone: 07810 808 140

 The Tottenham Hotspur Foundation is committed to providing opportunities and programmes for all our communities.
 If you are unsure whether this programme is accessible to you, please contact the Tottenham Hotspur Foundation by email: firstname.lastname@example.org or by phone: 0208 365 5138 for more information.

 Support for Community Health Checks is provided by:

 View mobile site

-© Tottenham Hotspur Ltd 2014.
+© Tottenham Hotspur Ltd 2018.
 All rights reserved.